 The San Joaquin County Special Education Local Plan Area (SJC SELPA) has been designated by the California State Board of Education as a SELPA, having met the size and scope requirements delineated by the area State Board.
-When the SJC SELPA was first established, the governance option selected was that of a multi-district SELPA with the county office serving as the Administrative Unit (AU), and the San Joaquin County Superintendent of Schools as the

-Superintendent of the AU.
+When the SJC SELPA was first established, the governance option selected was that of a multi-district SELPA with the SJCOE serving as the Administrative Unit (AU), and the San Joaquin County Superintendent of Schools as the Superintendent of the AU.
 Any changes to this governance option must follow the procedures as stated in the Local Plan.
-In developing and approving a local plan, districts agree to cooperate with the county office to assure that the plan is compatible with the other local plans in the county.
-The county office shall review any local plans developed according to EC 56195.3(d).
-In adopting the completed Local Plan, each LEA agrees to carry out the duties and responsibilities assigned to each agency within the Plan, or which may be delegated at a later date through agreement of the participating agencies.
+In developing and approving a Local Plan, Districts agree to cooperate with the San Joaquin County Office of Education (SJCOE) to assure that the Local Plan is compatible with the other local plans in SJCOE.
+SJCOE shall review any local plans developed according to EC 56195.3(d).
+In adopting the completed Local Plan, each LEA agrees to carry out the duties and responsibilities assigned to each agency within the Local Plan, or which may be delegated at a later date through agreement of the participating agencies.

-The executive structure of the San Joaquin County Special Education Local Plan Area (SELPA) consists of ten district superintendents and the County Superintendent acting on behalf of eleven governing boards.
-Collectively, they constitute the Council of Superintendents, which will be the decision-making body of the consortium, and will meet regularly or at the request of a member.
+The executive structure of the San Joaquin County Special Education Local Plan Area (SELPA) consists of ten District Superintendents and the County Superintendent acting on behalf of eleven governing boards.
+Collectively, they constitute the SJC SELPA Governing Council, which will be the decision-making body of the consortium, and will meet regularly or at the request of a member.
 Decisions will be made by a quorum of the attending Superintendents.
 A majority vote is required for action, and Superintendents may vote in their absence by proxy.
 In case of a tie, the AU Superintendent shall cast the deciding vote.

-The management structure of the SELPA consists of eleven Local Plan Agency Directors, (including the County Director), the Assistant Superintendent/SELPA Director, and such other management positions as may be specified by the Council of Superintendents.
-The eleven Directors and the Assistant Superintendent/SELPA Director constitute the Council of Directors, which is responsible for coordinating special education services in the SELPA.
-The Assistant Superintendent/SELPA Director will administer and implement regionalized services as specified in the Local Plan and pursuant to policies, rules, guidelines, and procedures adopted by the Council of Superintendents.
+The management structure of the SELPA consists of eleven Local Plan Agency Directors, (including the County Director), the Assistant Superintendent/SELPA Director, and such other management positions as may be specified by the SJC SELPA Governing Council.
+The eleven Directors and the Assistant Superintendent/SELPA Director constitute the Council of Directors (COD), which is responsible for coordinating special education services in the SELPA.
+The Assistant Superintendent/SELPA Director will administer and implement regionalized services as specified in the Local Plan and pursuant to policies, rules, guidelines, and procedures adopted by SJC SELPA Governing Council.

-The San Joaquin County Office of Education is designated as the Administrative Unit (AU) for the San Joaquin County SELPA.
+The SJCOE is designated as the Administrative Unit (AU) for the SJC SELPA.
 It shall be responsible for, but not limited to, the following functions: